John Paul Bugaoan

-John Paul Bugaoan born (January 8, 1999) is a Filipino volleyball player.
+John Paul Bugaoan (born January 8, 1999) is a Filipino volleyball player.
 He played with FEU Tamaraws collegiate men's University team.
-He is currently playing for the Cignal HD Spikers in the Spikers' Turf.
+He is currently playing for the Savouge Spin Doctors in the Spikers' Turf.

 Early life

 John Paul Bugaoan was born on January 8, 1999 in Makati, Philippines.

 Career

 Bugaoan was a member of the FEU Tamaraws men's varsity team.

 In 2018, he played for the Vice Co.
-Blockbusters in the PVL where they finished bronze.
+Blockbusters in the 2018 Premier Volleyball League Reinforced Conference where they finished bronze.
+Bugaoan was named 2nd Best Middle Blocker.

-In 2019, he was signed by the Cignal HD Spikers.
+In 2019, Bugaoan was signed by the Cignal HD Spikers.
+He joined Savouge Spin Doctors in February 2026.

 In 2022, he became a part of the Philippines men's national volleyball team that played in the 31st Southeast Asian Games in Vietnam.